kcrary/istari/docs/ui.md

 - `C-c r a` will list all the constants currently loaded.

+- `C-c r f` will find every constant whose type mentions every constant in a list of targets, and give their types.

 By default, Istari will suppress displaying implicit arguments, and it will suppress displaying substitutions attached to evars.
 These can be toggled using `C-c c i` and `C-c c s`, respectively.